-As described elsewhere in this prospectus, our two primary goals are (a) consistently growing our net asset value, which we refer to as NAV, and cash flows per common share through our principal business described above and (b) providing liquidity to our common stockholders at prices reflecting our NAV and cash flow prospects.
-In that regard, on June 13, 2016 we completed a tender offer for 10 million shares of Common Stock at a price of \$21.00 per share of Common Stock, net to the seller in cash, less any applicable withholding taxes and without interest, subject to the terms and conditions of the offer.
-Urban II tendered all of its holdings in the tender offer and, pursuant to the proration procedures applicable to the tender offer, 9,911,418 shares of common stock were repurchased from Urban II.
-We had 87,676,197 shares of Common Stock outstanding following the purchase of shares of Common Stock tendered in the tender offer (based on the number of shares of Common Stock outstanding as of August 3, 2016).
+As described elsewhere in this prospectus, our two primary goals are (a) consistently growing our net asset value, which we refer to as NAV, and cash flows per share of Common Stock through our principal business described above and (b) providing liquidity to our common stockholders at prices reflecting our NAV and cash flow prospects.
+In that regard, in June 2016 we completed a tender offer for 10 million shares of Common Stock at a price of \$21.00 per share of Common Stock, and in September 2016, we repurchased, in a privately negotiated transaction, 3,628,116 shares of our Common Stock at \$22.00 per share from Urban II.
+In furtherance of our two primary goals, we anticipate additional such transactions in the future.
+We are also exploring alternative means of providing liquidity to the stockholders that did not participate in the September 2016 and/or any subsequent private repurchases, to allow those stockholders to receive the economic benefit of such private repurchase(s).
 See "There is a limited trading market for our Common Stock and as a result, our share price is subject to greater volatility and you may not be able to resell your shares at or above the price you pay for them" under the "Risk Factors" section.